6.17 Provisions, Contingent Liabilities,

 At any point in time, Company covers foreign currency risk by taking appropriate percentage of its foreign currency exposure, as approved by risk management committee in line with the laid down policy approved by the Board.
 Company uses forward exchange contracts to mitigate its currency risk, most with a maturity of less than one year from the reporting date.
 In respect of other monetary assets and liabilities denominated in foreign currencies, the Company's policy is to ensure that its net exposure is kept to an acceptable level by buying or selling foreign currencies at spot rates when necessary to address short-term imbalances.

-51. Disaggregation of Revenue
+50. Disaggregation of Revenue

 The operations of the Company are limited to only one segment viz. pharmaceuticals and related products.
-Revenue from contract with customers is from sale of manufactured goods.
+Revenue from contract with customers is from sale of manufactured goods and traded goods.
 Sale of goods are made at a point in time and revenue is recognised upon satisfaction of the performance obligations which is typically upon dispatch/delivery.
 The Company has a credit evaluation policy based on which the credit limits for the trade receivables are established.
 There is no significant financing component as the credit period provided by the Company is not significant.

-52. Disclosure for Leases under Ind AS 116 - "Lease":
+51. Disclosure for Leases under Ind AS 116 - "Lease":

 Company has taken various premises under operating lease.
 These are generally cancellable and ranges from 11 months to 5 years and are renewable by mutual consent on mutually agreeable terms.
 Some of these lease agreements have price escalation clauses.
 There are no restrictions imposed by these lease arrangements and there are no sub leases.
 There are no contingent rents.
 A single discount rate has been applied to a portfolio of leases with reasonably similar characteristics.